uptane/deployment-considerations/repositories.md

 #### Using images from multiple locations

-When implementing Uptane, it is often the case that existing software may come from several different locations.
-It may be tempting to assume that this means that the equivalent Uptane implementation will require multiple different image repositories.
-However, this is rarely actually necessary, and using multiple image repositories (implemented via [repository mapping metadata as described in TAP-4](https://github.com/theupdateframework/taps/blob/master/tap4.md)) represents a significantly larger effort.
+Uptane implementations may sometimes need to accommodate update systems where existing software comes from several different locations.
+Implementers may assume that this would mandate the use of multiple different image repositories in any equivalent Uptane implementation.
+However, this is rarely necessary, and using multiple image repositories (implemented via [repository mapping metadata as described in TAP-4](https://github.com/theupdateframework/taps/blob/master/tap4.md)) would require a significantly larger effort.

 In almost all cases, it is preferable to have a single image repository containing all of the Uptane metadata, and redirect clients to download the actual images from other locations.
-This can be implemented via an API on the image repository, or via a custom field in the Targets metadata directing the clients to one or more alternate URLs where the images are available.
+This can be implemented via an API on the Image repository, or via a custom field in the Targets metadata directing the clients to one or more alternate URL where the images are available.

-The API solution could be as simple as an HTTP 3xx redirect to the appropriate download location, for example.
+An API solution could be as simple as an HTTP 3xx redirect to the appropriate download location.
 More complex schemes, e.g. cases where existing legacy repositories have a custom authentication scheme, can usually be implemented by adding custom metadata.
 See the [related section of the standard](https://uptane.github.io/uptane-standard/uptane-standard.html#custom-metadata-about-images) for more information on how custom metadata can be added.

 ## Specifying wireline formats